telatin/covtobed/paper/paper.md

 # Example application

 When performing target enrichment experiments (where the aim is to sequence a set of selected regions of a genome), it's important to detect a lack of coverage or unsufficient coverage (*i.e.* is lower than `THRESHOLD` in the target regions).
-This can be calculated intersecting (with `bedtools`, [@bedtools]) the target BED file with the output of `covtobed --max-cov THRESHOLD alignment.bam`.
+This can be calculated intersecting (with `bedtools`, [@bedtools]) the target BED file with the output of `covtobed`.

 The tool has been used, for example, in the setup of a *target enrichment* panel targeting 71 human genes [@poloni], in order to detect uncovered regions.

-While a tool exists - called `mosdepth` [@mosdepth] - to perform a comprehensive analysis of the coverage, `covtobed` was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support.
+While a tool exists – called `mosdepth` [@mosdepth] – to perform a comprehensive analysis of the coverage, `covtobed` was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support.

 # Acknowledgements